The 'El Camino' director explains why the late actor was 'brilliant' and shares a memorable Forster scene you didn't get to see.

 In Breaking Bad, he was known as the Disappearer.
 That was fitting, because Robert Forster disappeared into his roles, turning in quiet, nuanced, phenomenal performances that netted him cult praise (Twin Peaks) and even an Oscar nomination (Jackie Brown).

-The kindly journeyman actor, who died Friday at 78 after a battle with brain cancer, appeared in just one episode of Breaking Bad, the acclaimed meth drama’s penultimate installment that was titled “Granite State.”
+The kindly and respected character actor, who died Friday at 78 after a battle with brain cancer, appeared in just one episode of Breaking Bad, the acclaimed meth drama’s penultimate installment that was titled “Granite State.”
 But this sturdy rock of a performer imbued such understated mastery and mystery into the near-mythic character of Ed — the vacuum-store owner that happened to run a stealth one-man witness protection program — that series creator Vince Gilligan was compelled to make Forster a key part of El Camino, the two-hour Netflix sequel movie that follows meth fugitive Jesse Pinkman (Aaron Paul) on the run.

 Midway through El Camino, Jesse appears in the store with a trash bag of cash, and tries to enlist Ed’s services without using proper protocol.
 Ed puts on a fantastic game face before finally giving in, but he does demand past-due payment.
 When Jesse falls $1,800 short of the bill, Ed rebuffs him, Jesse refuses to leave, and Ed calls call 911, which Jesse wrongly calculates as a bluff.
 (As the criminal scurries away, Ed honorably reminds him to take his bag of money.)
 Jesse later raises the funds through dubious and dangerous means, and Ed reluctantly agrees to disappear Walt’s partner to Alaska under the name Mr. Driscoll while promising to mail Jesse’s letter to Brock, the son of his late ex-girlfriend, who was shot to death in the brutal wake of Jesse’s misdeeds.